Bryant-Anjos/remixify/packages/native/README.md

 The `loader` must be an exported asynchronous function that returns a value.
 The value can be anything, such as the response of an API call.

 The data returned by the loader can be accessed in the component created by remixify using a hook called `useLoaderData`.
-This hook returns an object with the value returned by the loader in an attribute called data, an attribute called loading indicating if the Promise of the loader has been resolved, and an attribute called error that will store any errors that occurred in the loader.
+This hook returns an object with the value returned by the loader in an attribute called data, an attribute called isLoading indicating if the Promise of the loader has been resolved, and an attribute called error that will store any errors that occurred in the loader.

 The loader also receives an object with an attribute called params, which is defined in another function called useLoaderParams.